 Students in the M.I.T. in Special Education participate in extensive learning communities over four academic semesters with an emphasis on collaboration and teamwork in classroom and clinical settings.
 Students have field-based opportunities to directly apply strategies learned in coursework with the support of both university and school-based supervisors and peers.

-Dr. Deb Carter
+Dr. Deborah Carter

 - Apply to the Graduate College and satisfy the minimum admissions requirements of the Graduate College.
 International applicants must satisfy the international admissions requirements.

 - A baccalaureate degree from a regionally accredited U.S. institution of higher learning or a degree from a non-U.S. institution of higher education that is judged equivalent to a U.S. baccalaureate degree by the International Admissions Office.

 - Letter of application including the following: (a) a description of your career goals and professional interests and how the Master in Teaching in Special Education will help you attain them, and (b) an explanation of why you are choosing the Master in Teaching Special Education and why you will be a successful graduate student.

 - Passing score on the Praxis Core Academic Skills for Educators: Mathematics Test #5732.
 Students can obtain information about this test from the Educational Testing Service (www.ets.org).
 The College of Education Office of Teacher Education can provide additional information, including current passing scores.